nlip-project/nlip_server/README.md

 # NLIP Server

 Welcome to the NLIP Server!
-This project is a straightforward implementation of the Natural Language Interaction Protocol (NLIP) specification, built with FastAPI in Python.
+This project is a basic implementation of NLIP server side protocol.

-The repository includes a sample chatbot and integration solutions located in the solutions directory.
+This package provides a library that can easily be customized to create your own NLIP based Solution.

+The package depends on the NLIP client package.

 ## Installation